 In 2022 Art Fund and AAMC are inviting two UK-based and two US-based curators to take part in the 2022 programme, which has been developed with an aim to enable UK curators to engage meaningfully and with authority on the international stage, developing their own experience and learning while also raising the profile of their institutions and collections abroad.
 Through this programme we hope new relationships will be brokered between institutions in the UK and internationally, stimulating collaboration on all areas of activity from research, to loans and public programmes.

-Taking place from February to December 2020, this fully funded programme includes support for International Awardees to visit with their US Liaison at their organisation; to travel and attend the AAMC Art Curators Conference; to take part in introductory weekend tours; receive an invitation to the AAMC Foundation’s Program Alumni Reception; to enjoy a 1-year AAMC membership allowing access to AAMC’s suite of curatorial development opportunities; and to recieve complimentary Art Fund membership for one year.
+Taking place throughout 2022, this fully funded programme includes funding to travel and attend the AAMC Art Curators Conference in New York in April/May 2022; support for two in-person visits – one in-person visit by the U.K. Awardee at the U.S. Liaison’s institution, and another in-person visit by the U.S. Liaison to the U.K. Awardee’s institution; receive an invitation to the AAMC Foundation’s Program Alumni Reception; to enjoy a 2-year AAMC membership allowing access to AAMC’s suite of curatorial development opportunities; and to receive complimentary Art Fund membership for two years.

 International Awardees and US Liaisons will work together to programme a webinar that would be presented to the full AAMC membership, developing the themes and content collaboratively.

 This year’s conference will take place 30 April – 3 May 2022 in New York.
 Following two years of entirely virtual Art Curators conferences this will be the first hybrid in-person and virtual conference.
 Through a hybrid format, AAMC hopes to ensure access to the Conference content to much of our audiences and allow for a range of engagement with our sessions.
 The programme will include live and virtual speakers on panels and keynotes alongside in-person and virtual networking and socialising opportunities.